VHDL/awesome-vhdl/README.md

 # Awesome VHDL

-A curated list of awesome VHDL IP cores, frameworks, libraries, software and resources.
+A curated list of awesome VHDL IP cores, frameworks, libraries, software and related resources.

 **Table of content:**